pivlab/pivlab.org/index.md

 {%
   include feature.html
   image="images/team.png"
-  image_title="“An abstract painting of a diverse team of researchers and students discussing ideas about biology and mathematics” by Milton × DALL·E" link="team" title="Our Team" text=text
+  image_title="'An abstract painting of a diverse team of researchers and students discussing ideas about biology and mathematics' by Milton × DALL·E" link="team" title="Our Team" text=text